World Wide Fund for Nature

 WWF aims to "stop the degradation of the planet's natural environment and to build a future in which humans live in harmony with nature."
-The Living Planet Report has been published every two years by WWF since 1998; it is based on a Living Planet Index and ecological footprint calculation.
-In addition, WWF has launched several notable worldwide campaigns, including Earth Hour and Debt-for-nature swap, and its current work is organized around these six areas: food, climate, freshwater, wildlife, forests, and oceans.
+Living Planet Report has been published every two years by WWF since 1998; it is based on a Living Planet Index and ecological footprint calculation.
+In addition, WWF has launched several notable worldwide campaigns, including Earth Hour and the debt-for-nature swap, and its current work is organized around these six areas: food, climate, freshwater, wildlife, forests, and oceans.

-WWF received criticism for its alleged corporate ties and has been reprimanded for supporting eco-guards that hounded African forest dwellers in the proposed Messok Dja national park in the Republic of the Congo.
+WWF has faced criticism for its corporate ties and for support of conservation measures that have resulted in violent conflict with local people.
 WWF is part of the Steering Group of the Foundations Platform F20, an international network of foundations and philanthropic organizations.

 History

-Founding

 The idea for a fund on behalf of endangered animals was officially proposed by Victor Stolan to Sir Julian Huxley in response to articles he published in the British newspaper The Observer.
-This proposal led Huxley to put Stolan in contact with Edward Max Nicholson, a person who had had thirty years experience of linking progressive intellectuals with big business interests through the Political and Economic Planning think tank.
+This proposal led Huxley to put Stolan in contact with Edward Max Nicholson, a person who had had 30 years of experience in linking progressive intellectuals with big business interests through the Political and Economic Planning think tank.
 Nicholson thought up the name of the organization and the original panda logo was designed by Sir Peter Scott.
 WWF was conceived on 29 April 1961, under the name of World Wildlife Fund.
 Its first office was opened on 11 September in IUCN's headquarters at Morges, Switzerland.

-The WWF was conceived to act as an international fundraising organisation to support the work of existing conservation groups, primarily the International Union for Conservation of Nature.
-Its establishment was marked with the signing of the Morges Manifesto, the founding document that sets out the fund's commitment to assisting worthy organizations struggling to save the world's wildlife:
+WWF was conceived to act as an international fundraising organisation to support the work of existing conservation groups, primarily the International Union for Conservation of Nature.
+Its establishment was marked with the signing of the Morges Manifesto, the founding document that sets the fund's commitment to assisting worthy organizations struggling to save the world's wildlife:

-Prince Bernhard of Lippe-Biesterfeld helped to found the WWF, becoming its first president in 1961.
+Prince Bernhard of Lippe-Biesterfeld helped to found WWF, becoming its first president in 1961.
 In 1963, the Foundation held a conference and published a major report warning of anthropogenic global warming, written by Noel Eichhorn based on the work of Frank Fraser Darling (then foundation vice president), Edward Deevey, Erik Eriksson, Charles Keeling, Gilbert Plass, Lionel Walford, and William Garnett.

-In 1970, along with Prince Philip, Duke of Edinburgh, and a few associates, Bernhard established the WWF's financial endowment The 1001: A Nature Trust to handle the organization's administration and fundraising.
+In 1970, along with Prince Philip, Duke of Edinburgh, and a few associates, Bernhard established WWF's financial endowment The 1001: A Nature Trust to handle the organization's administration and fundraising.
 1001 members each contributed $10,000 to the trust.
-Prince Bernhard resigned his post after being involved in the Lockheed Bribery Scandal.
+Prince Bernhard resigned his post after being involved in the Lockheed bribery scandals.